Exploring the Sherwin Williams Wood Stain Chart

 Maintenance and Longevity

 Stains aren’t a one-and-done deal, especially for outdoor projects.
 I’ve found that Sherwin Williams exterior stains, like Woodscapes, last longer if you maintain them properly.
-For decks, I reapply a fresh coat every 2-3 years, depending on weather exposure.
+For decks, a fresh coat every 2-3 years is the general recommendation, depending on weather exposure.
 A light sanding and cleaning before restaining keeps the finish smooth.
-Indoor stains last longer, but I still give furniture a quick polish now and then to keep it looking fresh.
+Indoor stains last considerably longer than exterior ones, though an occasional polish keeps furniture looking fresh.
 The chart’s durability ratings help you choose a stain that matches your maintenance schedule.

 Where to Find the Sherwin Williams Wood Stain Chart